 Contact the reference department of the library at (662)846-4431 for more details on scheduling a library instruction session or library tour.

 Non-Delta State Students or Groups – Suspended Until Further Notice

 Delta State’s academic community represents our primary audience; however, we also welcome visits from groups located elsewhere in the Delta.
 We recognize the need for students to learn information literacy skills prior to entering college and wish to provide lifelong learning opportunities.
 Area schools and other local groups have free access to many of the library’s services and are encouraged to take advantage of any of the sessions previously described.

+Because of COVID-19, the library will offer face to face instructional sessions with a maximum capacity of eight (8) students per session.
+Classes with more than eight students will need to schedule a Zoom session using the form below.
 Faculty can also reserve the library’s electronic classroom.
 Reservations must normally be made two weeks in advance.
-The room has twenty-four computer stations, a data projector, viewing screen, and an electronic whiteboard.
+The room has a maximum capacity of eight computer stations, a data projector, viewing screen, and an electronic whiteboard.
 Instructors may reserve the room for their own class-related purposes or take advantage of the room for instruction provided by a reference librarian.

 To allow flexibility for all interested faculty, the BI Room cannot be scheduled for class meetings for the duration of a semester.
 Before an instructor may use the room without a librarian’s assistance, he/she must attend an equipment orientation session.